 The fort Castel Belvedere, Rizokastro, Rizou or Chrysokastro was built on the isolated hill Kastellos, that was accessible only from its south side, near the villages of Ano Kastelliana and Kato Kastelliana.
 Here was the site of the ancient city Priansos, a powerful town that minted its own currency and had its seaport at Inatos (current Tsoutsouras).

-The castle dominated the western edge of Messara and was built by the Genoese pirate Pescatore between 1206-1210.
+The castle dominated the western edge of Messara plane and was built by the Genoese pirate Enrico Pescatore between 1206-1210.
 During building, materials were extracted by the ancient town Priansos, which was built at the same position.
 The name Belvedere means good view, derived from the stunning views towards all directions.

 During the first centuries of the Venetian Era, when the natives rebelled frequently, the Venetians took refuge in the fortress.
-Since then, small settlements (bourgs) started forming near the fort, which later evolved to the village Castelliana.
+Since then, small settlements (bourgs) started forming near the fort, which later evolved to the village Kastelliana.
 But when the revolutions seized, the fort lost its importance and was abandoned.